successible/cleanslate/README.md

 JWT_SIGNING_SECRET=second-long-secret-value
 NEXT_PUBLIC_HASURA_DOMAIN=your-server-domain
 POSTGRES_PASSWORD=third-long-secret-value
+POSTGRES_PORT=5432
 ```

 3. Have your reverse proxy point to `http://localhost:3000`, `http://localhost:3001`, and `http://localhost:8080`.
 For example, you could use `Caddy` and the `Caddyfile` below, replacing `XXX` with your own domain.
 The same goes from `nginx` and the sample `nginx.conf` below.
 You could also use `apache` or another tool that can act as a reverse proxy.
 However, Clean Slate must be served over `https`.
 Otherwise, it will not work.
 We just recommend Caddy [^2] because it handles `https` automatically and is easy to use [^3].
+And keep in mind that your server only needs to expose port `443` through the firewall for the app to work.
+The services run by Docker Compose should not be contacted except via `nginx`.

 Here is an example `Caddyfile`.
 Replace `<XXX>` with your own domain.